Security and data protection

 You can view this information under “Security and Data Protection” at any time.

 a) The data controller responsible under the German Federal Data Protection Act is:

 When you access our website, your terminal automatically transfers data for technical reasons.
 The following data are stored separately from other data that you may possibly transmit to us:

-- that has been assigned to you by your Internet provider
+- IP address, that has been assigned to you by your Internet provider

 - the web page visited